 Many people get feelings of stress when they feel excluded from something, and results from a recent study, published in the journal Psychological Science, shows that feelings of inclusion can even come by way of a complete stranger.

+Have you ever considered that the hours you work at your job can actually make you sick?
 Researchers at PLoS Medicine have found a connection between work patterns and good health.
 In a new editorial published in the December issue of the journal, it is revealed that there is a clear association between people who work a rotating schedule and them having a higher potential of getting type 2 diabet